 Instantaneous acceleration a, or the acceleration at a specific instant in time, is obtained by the same process as discussed for instantaneous velocity, that is by considering an infinitesimally small interval of time.
 How do we find instantaneous acceleration using only algebra?
 The answer is that we choose an average acceleration that is representative of the motion.
 Figure 9 shows graphs of instantaneous acceleration versus time for two quite different motions.
-In (a) the acceleration varies slightly and the average over the entire interval is nearly the same as the instantaneous acceleration equal to the average (in this case about $1.8 \text{ m/s}^2$ .
+In (a) the acceleration varies slightly and the average over the entire interval is nearly the same as the instantaneous acceleration at any time.
+In this case, we should treat this motion as if it had a constant acceleration equal to the average (in this case about $1.8~\mathrm{m/s^2}$ .
 In (b) the acceleration varies drastically over time.
 In such situations it is best to consider smaller time intervals and choose an average acceleration for each.
-For example, we could consider motion over the time intervals from 0 to 1.0 s and from 1.0 to 3.0 s as separate motions with accelerations of $+3.0 \text{ m/s}^2$ and $-2.0 \text{ m/s}^2$ , respectively.
+For example, we could consider motion over the time intervals from 0 to 1.0 s and from 1.0 to 3.0 s as separate motions with accelerations of $+3.0~\mathrm{m/s^2}$ and $-2.0~\mathrm{m/s^2}$ , respectively.